johnshearing/ElectricalSafety/README.md

     -   The “Common Wire” is really a branching tree of wires all connected to the neutral side of a DC power supply or AC transformer.
-But since they are all connected together, they are thought of a single Common Wire.
+But since they are all connected together, they are thought of as single Common Wire.
     -   Do not confuse the Common Ground with the Equipment Ground nor the Earth Ground discussed previously.

 -   Why should only fault current be allowed on an Equipment Ground but